rule

 Text 12

-On these four mountains standing like flagstaffs one finds, spread over as much as a thousand yojanas, four kinds of the very best of trees: the mango, the rose apple, the kadamba and the banyan, who with their branches cover hundreds of yojanas.
+On these four mountains, standing like flagstaffs, one finds, spread over as much as a thousand yojanas, four kinds of the very best trees: the mango, the rose apple, the kadamba and the banyan.
+With their branches they cover hundreds of yojanas.

 Text 13-14